-EBITDA, the other element of the ratio, gives a clearer picture of a company’s profitability as it removes the impact of non-cash expenses like depreciation and amortization that depress net earnings.
+The other component of the multiple, EBITDA, gives a better idea of a company’s profitability as it removes the impact of non-cash expenses like depreciation and amortization that reduce net earnings.
 It is also often used as a proxy for cash flows.

-Just like P/E, the lower the EV/EBITDA ratio, the more alluring it is.
-A low EV/EBITDA ratio could be a sign that a stock is potentially undervalued.
+Generally, the lower the EV-to-EBITDA ratio, the more attractive it is.
+A low EV-to-EBITDA ratio could signal that a stock is potentially undervalued.

-Unlike P/E ratio, EV/EBITDA takes debt on a company’s balance sheet into account.
-Due to this reason, EV/EBITDA is generally used to value potential acquisition targets as it shows the amount of debt the acquirer has to bear.
-Stocks with a low EV/EBITDA multiple could be seen as attractive takeover candidates.
+Unlike the P/E ratio, EV-to-EBITDA takes debt on a company’s balance sheet into account.
+Due to this reason, it is typically used to value potential acquisition targets.
+The ratio shows the amount of debt that the acquirer has to bear.
+Stocks flaunting a low EV-to-EBITDA multiple could be seen as attractive takeover candidates.

-Another limitation of P/E is that it can’t be used to value a loss-making entity.
+Moreover, P/E can’t be used to value a loss-making firm.
 A firm’s earnings are also subject to accounting estimates and management manipulation.
-On the other hand, EV/EBITDA is difficult to manipulate and also can be used to value entities that have negative net earnings but are positive on the EBITDA front.
+In contrast, EV-to-EBITDA is harder to manipulate and can be used to value companies that have negative net earnings but are positive on the EBITDA front.

-EV/EBITDA is also a useful tool in evaluating the value of firms that are highly leveraged and have a high degree of depreciation.
+EV-to-EBITDA is also a useful yardstick for measuring the value of firms that are highly leveraged and have a high degree of depreciation.
 Moreover, it can be used to compare companies with different levels of debt.

-But EV/EBITDA has its downsides too.
-It alone can’t conclusively determine a stock’s inherent potential and future performance.
-The ratio varies across industries and is usually not appropriate while comparing stocks in different industries given their diverse capital spending requirements.
+But EV-to-EBITDA has its limitations too.
+The ratio varies across industries (a high-growth industry typically has a higher multiple and vice versa) and is usually not appropriate while comparing stocks in different industries, given their diverse capital requirements.

-Thus, instead of just relying on EV/EBITDA, you can club it with the other major ratios such as price-to-book (P/B), P/E and price-to-sales (P/S) to achieve the desired results.
+Therefore, instead of solely relying on EV-to-EBITDA, you can club it with the other major ratios such as price-to-book (P/B), P/E and price-to-sales (P/S) to achieve the desired outcome.